NATIONAL FOLK ORGANIZATION

 Section 4.
 The Board of Trustees (Art.
 III) shall establish annual dues as may be found necessary for the provision of services and materials within the organization.
 Dues shall become payable upon the date of membership.

 Section 5.
-An Annual Members’ Conference shall be held annually.
+A National Members’ Conference shall be held annually.
 The Executive Committee (Art.
-V) shall be responsible for setting the time, date and place of the Annual Members’ Conference and shall cause to have mailed notice of the same to all members at least ninety (90) days prior to the meeting.
+V) shall be responsible for setting the time, date and place of the National Members’ Conference and shall cause to have mailed notice of the same to all members at least ninety (90) days prior to the meeting.
 An agenda with the proposed slate of Officers and Trustees shall be mailed to all members no later than twenty-one (21) days prior to the meeting.

 Board of Trustees